cannawen/vassal-gloomhaven-instructions/README.md

 ---

 This information should be enough to get a basic game of Gloomhaven going on Vassal.
+See this [BGG thread](https://boardgamegeek.com/thread/2379085/gloomhaven-vassal-module/page/1) for more up-to-date info

 GLHF and #staythefuckhome